 #6 Join Book Clubs

 My good friend Courtney started a teacher book club a few years ago, and I love it because it pushes me to read books I would not pick up on my own.

 Don't let the lack of a teacher book club keep you from participating in collective reading.
 The Nerdy Book Club is one of my favorite online organizations and I have met many new friends and colleagues through interacting with the club online.

 I have saved my favorite idea for last.
 I have attended workshops with the Ohio University Ping Institute, Ohio State Humanities Council, and several of my friends have been a part of the Royal Shakespeare Company or Holocaust Institute summer programs.

 From travel opportunities to free resources, these institutes are a great way to meet new colleagues and become re-energized as both a teacher and learner.

 Professional development helps educators improve their professional knowledge, gain new skills, and set examples for students.
-Make yourself a priority this summer and hone your skills!
+Make yourself a priority this summer and hone your skills by participating in various professional development opportunities!
 Download the 7 Quick and Fun Professional Development Ideas for the Summer Tip Sheet now.